Sidney Friede

-Sidney Friede (born 12 April 1998) is a former German professional footballer who played as a midfielder.
+Sidney Deon Bruce Friede (born 12 April 1998) is a former German professional footballer who played as a midfielder.

 Club career

 On 1 January 2020, Friede joined SV Wehen Wiesbaden on a deal for the rest of the season.

 In July 2020, he signed with Fortuna Liga side DAC Dunajská Streda, managed by Bernd Storck.
 The side finished second in the 2020–21 season.
 Following the end of the season, he announced his retirement from professional football, due to a knee injury.

 International career

 He was part of the Germany U19 team which competed in the 2017 UEFA European Championship, in which he scored a penalty in a 3–0 win over Bulgaria U19.